 I love music but I am a terrible singer.
 As an Asian person, it’s a national embarrassment.
 When I moved to Santa Monica, I gutted out my 3-bedroom condo and turned it into a one bedroom to install my state-of-the art Karaoke system.
 I hired an opera singer to teach me how to sing “Call Me Maybe.”
 While others may laugh, it was a big success for me.

-I have deconstructed my success into 4 steps to be used for career success for Fremont College students.
+I have deconstructed my success into 4 steps to be used for career success for Fremont University students.

 Step 1: Define Your Success